Battle of the Alamo: Interior fighting

 Too sick to participate in the battle, Bowie likely died in bed.
 Eyewitnesses to the battle gave conflicting accounts of his death.
 Some witnesses maintained that they saw several Mexican soldiers enter Bowie's room, bayonet him, and carry him alive from the room.
 Others claimed that Bowie shot himself or was killed by soldiers while too weak to lift his head.
 According to historian Wallace Chariton, the "most popular, and probably the most accurate" version is that Bowie died on his cot, "back braced against the wall, and using his pistols and his famous knife."

 The last of the Texians to die were the 11 men manning the two 12-pounder cannons in the chapel.
 A shot from the 18-pounder cannon destroyed the barricades at the front of the church, and Mexican soldiers entered the building after firing an initial musket volley.
 Dickinson's crew fired their cannon from the apse into the Mexican soldiers at the door.
 With no time to reload, the Texians, including Dickinson, Gregorio Esparza and James Bonham, grabbed rifles and fired before being bayoneted to death.
 Texian Robert Evans, the master of ordnance, had been tasked with keeping the gunpowder from falling into Mexican hands.
 Wounded, he crawled towards the powder magazine but was killed by a musket ball with his torch only inches from the powder.
 Had he succeeded, the blast would have destroyed the church and killed the women and children hiding in the sacristy.

 As soldiers approached the sacristy, one of the young sons of occupier Anthony Wolf stood to pull a blanket over his shoulders.
 In the dark, Mexican soldiers mistook him for an adult and killed him.
-Possibly the last Texian to die in battle was Jacob Walker, who attempted to hide behind Susannah Dickinson and was bayoneted in front of the women.
+Possibly the last Texian to die in battle was Jacob Walker, who, wounded, ran to a corner and was bayoneted in front of Susanna Dickinson.
 Another Texian, Brigido Guerrero, also sought refuge in the sacristy.
 Guerrero, who had deserted from the Mexican Army in December 1835, was spared after convincing the soldiers he was a Texian prisoner.

 By 6:30 a.m. the battle for the Alamo was over.
 Mexican soldiers inspected each corpse, bayoneting any body that moved.
 Even with all of the Texians dead, Mexican soldiers continued to shoot, some killing each other in the confusion.
 Mexican generals were unable to stop the bloodlust and appealed to Santa Anna for help.
 Although the general showed himself, the violence continued and the buglers were finally ordered to sound a retreat.
 For 15 minutes after that, soldiers continued to fire into dead bodies.